r-Techsupport/hyde/README.md

 Hyde's logging can be configured by setting the `RUST_LOG` environment variable or using the `-v`/`--verbosity` command line flag.
 Possible values are: `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, and `OFF`.

 Upon startup, Hyde will attempt to open a wiki repository found at `./repo` (relevant to the path of the running executable), and pull any upstream changes, or clone the repo into `./repo` if no repo was detected there.
+The final product can be found by navigating to <http://localhost:8080> in your web browser.

 ## Testing
 To run the backend tests, navigate to `./backend`, and run `cargo test`.